johnnycyberseed/ibm-zk/pages/Mark I.md

+- Conceived of by Howard Aiken of Harvard University
+- Built by IBM
-- Build to solve defense-related problems, including the simulation of the fi
+- Built to solve defense-related problems, including the simulation of the first atomic bomb.
+-